Martin Ssempa: Activism

 As highlighted in the problem of 'virgin rape cures HIV/AIDS' the offender can be a person living with HIV; a parent or guardian of the victim where there is abuse of authority!
 Finally is the use of drugs to stupefy the child so that they can rape them!
 Clearly, the intent of this penalty is to protect weaker members of society from being victimized.
 Please note that for over 15 years Uganda has had the same penalty for persons who have carnal knowledge of minors heterosexually, mainly to protect against sexual abuse of girls by men.
-This time, this provision intends to provide equal protection of boys, among others.
+This time, this provision intends to provide equal protection of boys, among others.In April 2025, Ssempa published a book, Why Are You Geh?: Africa's Resistance to Homosexuality, described as "a provocative 500-page manifesto that positions itself as both a personal memoir and a cultural defence of the traditional African family", which "argues that the global LGBTQ movement is being used as a vehicle to impose foreign values on African societies through media, donor aid, and diplomacy".
+The book's launch event was sponsored by Speaker of Parliament Anita Among and hosted by comedian Patrick Salvado Idringi, as well as attended by President Yoweri Museveni, as the Guest of Honour, and Minister of Trade David Bahati, all of whom praised the book's contents.
+Ugandan media reporting on the book's release incorrectly attribute the book's eponymous quote to Ssempa, when it was uttered by Morning Breeze host Simon Kaggwa Njala.
+Following the assassination of American right-wing activist Charlie Kirk in September 2025, Ssempa claimed that the assassination was "evidence of @BarackObama world wide LGBTQ executive order[sic] which weaponized the entire US government to impose these Sodomies on the civilized world", alleging that the killing was planned by "LGBTQ forums" and repeating disproven rumours about the shooter being transgender.